Going off Pattern? QAOA Parameter Heuristics and Potentials of Parsimony: Method

 \subsection{Metrics}

-We assess the performance of a given parameter set \((\vec{\gamma},\vec{\beta})\) using the energy expectation value \(F_p(\vec{\gamma},\vec{\beta})\) (\cf \autoref{eq:expectation_value}).
+We assess the performance of a given set of parameters \((\vec{\gamma},\vec{\beta})\) using the energy expectation value \(F_p(\vec{\gamma},\vec{\beta})\) (\cf \autoref{eq:expectation_value}).
 To enable comparison across problem instances, we employ the residual energy

-as metric, where \(E_0\) and \(E_\text{max}\) denote the ground- and maximum-excited-state energies of the problem Hamiltonian \(H_C\).
+as a metric, where \(E_0\) and \(E_\text{max}\) denote the ground- and maximum-excited-state energies of the problem Hamiltonian \(H_C\).
 For multiple instances, we compute the mean residual energy \(\bar{r}\) and its standard deviation \(\sigma_r\).
+The ground state energy \(E_0\) is obtained by exactly diagonalising the Hamiltonian using the Numpy's eigensolver~\cite{harris2020array}.
 While broadly consistent with other quality measures, such as the energy approximation ratio, the residual energy is particularly suited to evaluating states that are good but not optimal~\cite{Streif:2020}.